-This methodology is applicable to project activities that switch in one or several element processes from coal or petroleum fuel to natural gas.
-The fuel switching is undertaken in processes for heat generation that are located at and directly linked to an industrial process with a main output other than heat or that provide heat to a distric heating system by means of heat-only boilers.
+This methodology is applicable to project activities that switch in one or several element processes7 of an industrial facility from coal or oil to natural gas.
+The fuel switching is undertaken in processes for heat generation that are located at and directly linked to an industrial process with a main output other than heat.
 Furthermore, the following conditions apply:

-- Prior to the implementation of the project activity, only coal or petroleum fuel (but not natural gas) have been used in the element processes; - Regulations/programs do not constrain the facility from using the fossil fuels being used prior to fuel switching; - Regulations do not require the use of natural gas or any other fuel in the element processes; - The project activity does not increase the capacity of thermal output or lifetime of the element processes during the crediting period (i.e. emission reductions are only accounted up to the end of the lifetime of the relevant element process), nor is there any thermal capacity expansion planned for the project facility during the crediting period; - The proposed project activity does not result in integrated process change;
+- Prior to the implementation of the project activity, only coal or oil (but not natural gas) have been used in the element processes: - Regulations/programs do not constrain the facility from using the fossil fuels being used prior to fuel switching; - Regulations do not require the use of natural gas or any other fuel in the element processes; - The project activity does not increase the capacity of thermal output or lifetime of the element processes during the crediting period (i.e. emission reductions are only accounted up to the end of the lifetime of the relevant element process), nor is there any thermal capacity expansion planned for the project facility during the crediting period; - The proposed project activity does not result in integrated process change; - The natural gas used in the project activity is not generated from liquified natural gas (LNG) or compressed natural gas (CNG).

-&lt;sup>7 An "element process" is defined as fuel combustion in a single equipment at one point of an industrial facility or of a district heating system, for the purpose of providing thermal energy (the fuel is not combusted for the purpose of electricity generation or used as oxidant in chemical reactions or otherwise used as feedstock).
+7 An "element process" is defined as fuel combustion in an equipment at one point of an industrial facility, for the purpose of providing thermal energy (the fuel is not combusted for electricity generation or used as oxidant in chemical reactions or otherwise used as feedstock).
 Examples of an element process are steam generation by a boiler and hot air generation by a furnace".
 Each element process should generate a single output (such as steam or hot air) by using mainly a single fuel (not plural energy sources).
-For each element process, energy efficiency is defined as the ratio between the useful energy (the enthalpy of the steam/water/gas multiplied with the steam/water/gas quantity) and the supplied energy to the elemental process (the net calorific values of the fuel multiplied with the fuel quantity).
+For each element process, energy efficiency is defined as the enthalpy of the thermal output divided by the enthalpy of the fuel provided.
 This methodology covers fuel switch in several element processes, i.e., project participants may submit one CDM-PDD for fuel switch in several element processes within one industrial facility.